TimochiL/pc2-scripts/DOCS.md

 **Feature:**

+- Set instance variable "started" to True; this value is used to keep track of whether or not the contest has been started in order to determine if the user needs to reset firewall profiles states when closing the contest.
 - Create local variables to store string paths to the server and admin batch files.
 - Call function "toggle_firewall" to change firewall settings (contest participants cannot directly connect to the server host if the host machine's firewall is not disabled).
 - Call function "yn-command" process spawning with command prompt command to manually set static IP address "192.168.1.2" to host machine instead of DHCP.